JenniferFuBook/JavaScriptWeb/README.md

 [Online Regular Expression Tester and Debugger](https://regex101.com/) is a convenient tool to test out specific regular expressions.

+## Linter
+A linter is a static code analysis tool for identifying problematic patterns found in JavaScript code.

+* [JSLint](https://github.com/douglascrockford/JSLint): It is the oldest linter.
+[Douglas Crockford](https://en.wikipedia.org/wiki/Douglas_Crockford) created it in 2002 to enforce the good parts of JavaScript.
+It is configured and ready to go, and it is not configurable or extensible.

+* [JSHint](https://github.com/jshint/jshint): It is a more configurable version of JSLint.
+It supports many libraries out of the box, such jQuery, QUnit, NodeJS, Mocha, etc. It has basic ES6 support.
+However, it has no custom rule support.

+* [ESLint](https://github.com/eslint/eslint): It is the most populat linter.
+It is easily extensible, and comes with a large number of custom rules.
+It has the best ES6 support.

+* [TSLint](https://github.com/palantir/tslint): It is a linter to identify and report errors and enforce conventions  for TypeScript.
+It has been deprecated.
+The recommended way is using ESLint’s TypeScript support, typescript-eslint.

+* [Html-linter](https://github.com/chinchiheather/html-linter): It is a linter to identify and report errors and enforce conventions for HTML files.

+* [Stylelint](https://github.com/stylelint/stylelint): It is a linter to identify and report errors and enforce conventions for styles.

 ## Gists
 Gists are a collection of code snippets for understanding the JavaScript concepts.
 It is also a resource to review before a frontend job interview.